feature-image

 Ohio State is chasing its first 12-0 regular season since 2019, and they’re doing it with force.
 Last week’s 48-10 demolition of UCLA didn’t even require all their stars.
 Carnell Tate sat, CJ Donaldson rested, and Jeremiah Smith only played one half, yet OSU piled up 404 total yards (including 222 rushing, their most in Big Ten play).
 Meanwhile, the defense treated UCLA’s offense like a malfunctioning spring game drill with 58 total yards allowed in the first half.
 And the polls reward ruthlessness.

-The Buckeyes held firm at No. 1 in both the Coaches and AP Poll, a spot they’ve owned since Week 2.
-With Jim Tressel ringing the bell and Rutgers rolling into town, Ohio State isn’t just defending a ranking, they’re preserving an identity.
-And the next chapter is exactly what this Week 13 showdown will reveal before a final showdown against Michigan, the team Ryan Day is yet to beat.
+The Buckeyes held firm at No. 1 in both the Coaches and AP Polls, a spot they’ve owned since Week 2.
+With Jim Tressel ringing the bell and Rutgers rolling into town, Ohio State isn’t just defending a ranking; they’re preserving an identity.
+And the next chapter is exactly what this Week 13 showdown will reveal before a showdown against the team up North that Ryan Day is yet to beat.

 ADVERTISEMENT